Profile picture for user Kevin J. O'Brien

 Personal Statement

 Kevin O’Brien holds the Jack M. Forcey Chair in Political Science at UC-Berkeley.
 He received a B.A. from Grinnell College and a Ph.D. from Yale University, and taught at Ohio State for over a decade before moving to Berkeley in 2000.
 His research focuses on contemporary Chinese politics, especially at the grassroots.
 Among his publications are Reform Without Liberalization: China's National People's Congress and the Politics of Institutional ChangeRightful Resistance in Rural China (with Lianjiang Li), Engaging the Law in China: State, Society and Possibilities for Justice (co-edited with Neil Diamant and Stanley Lubman), Grassroots Elections in China (co-edited with Suisheng Zhao), Rural Politics in China (co-edited with Emily Yeh and Ye Jingzhong) and Popular Protest in China, as well as articles on legislative politics, local elections, fieldwork strategies, policy implementation, policing, rural protest and village-level political reform.
 Over the last decade, as his attention shifted from protest to "stability maintenance," his work has centered on theories of popular contention, particularly as concerns the policing of protest and types of repression that are neither "soft" nor "hard."
 In the last few years he has written articles with his students (and students of his students) on street-level cops; bureaucrats who take part in protests; local officials who prevent migrants from receiving promised services; grassroots cadres who broker land taking; Protestant pastors who cope with increased repression and find ways to adapt in difficult circumstances; the implementation of government transparency, and an NGO whose earthquake reconstruction program failed after it lost the community's trust.
-His main interest for many years has been the disaffected and downtrodden in society, and the strategies they use to improve their situation, as well as the front-line cadres and others who make political control real.
+His main interest for many years has been the disaffected in society and the strategies they use to improve their situation, as well as the front-line cadres and others who make political control real.

 Academic Subfields